Here is the first part of how to plan your monthly grocery budget if you’ve missed.

-For example, I absolutely need to buy the GREEN items in the next trip.
+For example, I absolutely need to buy the GREEN items on the next trip.
 Either I no longer have them or they’re about to get over.

 ORANGE items are half way through and I need to buy them in the next couple of trips.
-I have the option buy them in the next trip and freeze for later use if I have cushion in the budget.
+I have the option buy them on the next trip and freeze for later use if I have a cushion in the budget.

 You can download my current grocery list (including Indian groceries) that I’m using for my family.
 It might not be the absolute full list and add/delete according to your family needs.